 The GEO Plenary

-The GEO Plenary is the main body of designated representatives of the Members and Participating Organizations of the Group on Earth Observations (GEO).
+The GEO Plenary is the main body of designated representatives of the Members and Participating Organizations of the Group on Earth Observations (GEO), with Members holding decision-making authority.
 It is the GEO’s primary decision-making body.
 The GEO Plenary meets at least once annually.

 The History of GEO